Skip to main content

 Built on Proven Asset Management Science

-Assets age predictably based on purchase date + expected lifetime.
-Priority scores increase as assets approach and exceed end-of-life.
+• Lifecycle-based projections—assets age predictably based on purchase date and expected lifetime, with priority scores increasing as assets approach and exceed end-of-life

-Replacement costs are compound-inflation adjusted from original purchase price to current dollars—preventing budget shortfalls.
+• Inflation-adjusted economics—replacement costs are compound-inflation adjusted from original purchase price to current dollars, preventing budget shortfalls

-Follows ISO 55000 asset management framework principles for lifecycle management and condition-based decision making.
+• ISO 55000 aligned—follows ISO 55000 asset management framework principles for lifecycle management and condition-based decision making

-Priority scores update automatically as assets age, new repair costs are logged, or condition assessments change—always current.
+• Real-time recalculation—priority scores update automatically as assets age, new repair costs are logged, or condition assessments change

 Transform Chaos into Strategic Control